vasudevareddy214/Employee-Management-System/README.md

-# Employee Reimbursement System - UTA-210621(EM)
+# Employee Management System - UTA-210621(EM)

 ## Project Description

-The Expense Reimbursement System (ERS) will manage the process of reimbursing employees for expenses incurred while on company time.
-All employees in the company can login and submit requests for reimbursement and view their past tickets and pending requests.
-Finance managers can log in and view all reimbursement requests and past history for all employees in the company.
-Finance managers are authorized to approve and deny requests for expense reimbursement.
-Project User Stories: As an employee I can: - Login - Logout - View the employee home page - Submit a reimbursement request - View pending reimbursement requests - View resolved reimbursement requests - View my account information - Update account information As a manager I can: - Login - Logout - View the manager home page - Approve/Deny pending reimbursement requests - View all pending requests of all employees - View all resolved requests of all employees - View reimbursement requests of a specific employee - View all employees
+The Expense Management System (EMS) will manage the process of Management employees for expenses incurred while on company time.
+All employees in the company can login and submit requests for Management and view their past tickets and pending requests.
+Finance managers can log in and view all Management requests and past history for all employees in the company.
+Finance managers are authorized to approve and deny requests for expense Management.
+Project User Stories: As an employee I can: - Login - Logout - View the employee home page - Submit a Management request - View pending Management requests - View resolved Management requests - View my account information - Update account information As a manager I can: - Login - Logout - View the manager home page - Approve/Deny pending Management requests - View all pending requests of all employees - View all resolved requests of all employees - View Management requests of a specific employee - View all employees

 ## Technologies Used